Countable real analysis: Transcendence of via countable functions

-Thus $x$ is a~root of a~nonzero polynomial with rational coefficients.
-If $x$ is not algebraic, we call it a~{\em transcendental} number.
-Transcendence of $\mathrm{e}$ was proved first by Ch.~Hermite in \cite{herm} in 1873, see \cite{wald} for discussion of his method.
+Recall that $x\in K$ is {\em algebraic} if there exist fractions $a_0$, $\ds$, $a_n$, $n\in\N$, such that $a_n\ne 0$ and $\sum_{i=0}^n a_ix^i=0_K$.
+In other words, $x$ is a~root of a~nonzero polynomial with rational coefficients.
+Non-algebraic real numbers are called {\em transcendental}.
+Transcendence of $\mathrm{e}$ was proved first by Ch.~Hermite in \cite{herm} in 1873; \cite{wald} discusses his method.

-\begin{thm}[Hermite] The number $\mathrm{e}=\exp(1)\in K$ is transcendental. \end{thm}
+\begin{thm}[Hermite, 1873] The number $\mathrm{e}=\exp\,1$ is transcendental. \end{thm}

-D.~Hilbert simplified Hermite's proof in \cite{hilb}.
-Now we give our HMC version of Hilbert's proof.
-We assume for the contrary that $\mathrm{e}=\exp(1)$ is algebraic:
+Twenty years later D.~Hilbert \cite{hilb} simplified Hermite's proof and it is this proof we adapt here.
+We assume for the contrary that $\mathrm{e}=\exp\,1$ is algebraic: